Accounting

 calculate-cost-of-goods-sold

-This tutorial will walk over exactly how to figure the cost of products sold, why it’s so important for your company, and how it could affect your profitability and pricing policies.
+This guide will clearly explain how to calculate cost of goods sold, why it matters for your business, and how it can influence your profitability and pricing strategy.

 What is the Cost of Goods Sold (COGS)?